MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/console/console-debug-javascript.md

 keywords: microsoft edge, web development, f12 tools, devtools ms.date: 04/13/2021
 ---
-# Fixing JavaScript errors that are reported in the Console
+# Fix JavaScript errors that are reported in the Console

 This article is about resolving JavaScript errors that are reported in the Console.
 For general use of the **Console** to display and resolve error messages, see [Console overview](index.md).